ibm-cloud-docs/containers/kubernetes-service-cli.md

 Remove your own private subnet from a specified cluster.
 Any service that was deployed with an IP address from your own private subnet remains active after the subnet is removed.
 {: shortdesc}

 This command is deprecated.
-To remove a IBM Cloud infrastructure subnet from your cluster instead, run [`ibmcloud ks cluster subnet detach`](#cs_cluster_subnet_detach).
+To remove an IBM Cloud infrastructure subnet from your cluster instead, run [`ibmcloud ks cluster subnet detach`](#cs_cluster_subnet_detach).
 {: deprecated}

 ```